 How is oxygen delivered?

-You will need to sign permission for your medical and contact details to be shared with the contractor.
+All oxygen must be prescribed by a registered health care professional and ordered on a home oxygen order form (HOOF).
+You will be asked to sign a home oxygen consent form (HOCF).
+The forms are sent to the supplier providing oxygen in your area.
+You will also need to give permission for your medical and contact details to be shared with the supplier.
 The company will then supply all the equipment you need to your home.
-An engineer will install the equipment and explain to you and/or a friend or relative how to use it.
+An engineer will install the equipment and explain to you or a relative or friend how to use it.

 You will receive your oxygen through one, or a combination, of: